babasaraki/iandow.github.io/_posts/2018-08-15-Field_Studies_in_Computer_Vision.md

 Both of these pain points related to data management.
 I didn't set out thinking of Twitter as a data platform, but as soon as I started asking questions of my data, like "which image classifications category is most common", I realized that I was in fact relying on Twitter as a data persistence layer.
 Which gets me to my main point: ***To achieve success with computer vision, data management is just as important as the technical aspects of image processing.***

-# The benefits of a bonafide data platform
+# The benefits of a bonafide data platform:

 The business value of computer vision applications is often realized by the insights you learn from analytical and business intelligence tools.
 Those tools depend on having data in a bonafide data platform with capabilities such as: